The Cookin Chicks

 Instructions

-• In a bowl, combine the biscuits, pepperoni, mozzarella, Italian seasoning, garlic powder, and olive oil.
+• In a large bowl, combine the biscuit pieces, pepperoni, mozzarella cheese, Italian seasoning, garlic powder, and olive oil.
+Toss until evenly coated.

 Nutrition